Best Air Purifiers for Pet Dander in the Nursery (2026)

 What about ionizers and PlasmaWave-type features around babies?

-Our conservative take: filtration is the proven part, so in a nursery we run pure HEPA and switch ionizer-type extras off.
+A conservative take: filtration is the proven part, so in a nursery many owners run pure HEPA and switch ionizer-type extras off.
+The [EPA notes](https://www.epa.gov/indoor-air-quality-iaq/what-are-ionizers-and-other-ozone-generating-air-cleaners) that under certain conditions ionizers and other ozone-generating air cleaners can produce ozone at levels thought harmful to health.
 The Winix's PlasmaWave has an off switch precisely because some owners prefer filter-only operation — use it.